Do Go On - 396 - Rosemary Brown: A Musical Seance

 came from the Edinburgh music teacher Mary Firth.

-According to Martin, this trust was supported by contributions from people who believed in the occult.
+Whoa.
+According to Martin, this trust was supported by contributions from people who believed

-It would be weird if people didn't believe.
+I mean, it'd be weird of people that didn't believe.
+Yeah.

 Yeah, go on.